How Sugar Makes Life Less Enjoyable

 But all I felt was craving.
 My brain was screaming for more of what could bring me up to baseline again, and what I had been giving it for the last few months to a year: sugar and synthetic, fake chemicals.
 I now needed over-the-top stimuli because my dopamine receptors were too few and far between to detect pleasure from anything less.

-Now, fast forward to a random evening recently in Charlottesville, Virginia, where we live.
+Now, fast forward to a random evening recently in the quiet city where we live.
 Walking with my family on our pedestrian mall, downtown.
 The sound of my children’s laughter all around me, the feeling of my husband’s hand in mine, the cool breeze on my face, the crispness of Fall in the air.

-Instead of torment and craving, I felt content.
-There was no need or lacking, I felt whole and complete.
+Instead of craving, I felt content.
+There was no need or itchiness, No desire for a substance my brain was lacking.
 On this simple, uneventful evening with my family, my pleasure response was robust and healthy.
-Nothing special was going on, we certainly weren’t in Hawaii, but I was able to appreciate the beauty and joy around me because my healthy thriving brain was free from the badgering effects of addiction.
+Nothing special was going on, we certainly weren’t in Hawaii!
+But I was able to appreciate the beauty and joy around me because my healthy thriving brain was free from the badgering effects of addiction.
+My dopamine receptors had healed and my brain reacted appropriately to the beauty of life around me.

 At the end of Eric Clapton’s interview he said: “The greatest thing that I have is being awake for my life, and being able to participate, and having no more dark secrets which damage me, and that, I’ve gotten through staying sober.”